cs315-s22/cs315-s22.github.io/_assignments/lab03.md

 1. We provide C implementation of `fibrec_c()`, `sumarr_rec_c()`, `is_pal_rec_c()`.

 ## Rubric
-1. For a Check-, your implementation will pass the test cases for one of the three problems
+1. For 80 pts, your implementation will pass the test cases for one of the three problems
-1. For a Check, your implementation will pass the test cases for two of the three problems
+1. For 90 pts, your implementation will pass the test cases for two of the three problems
-1. For a Check+, your implementation will pass all of the test cases
+1. For 100 pts, your implementation will pass all of the test cases